saschein/portaldocs/portal-sdk/generated/design-patterns-controls-LineChart.md

 <a name="when-to-use"></a>
 ### When to use
-Use a line chart visualize a trend in data over time.

 The SDK offers a set data visualization controls.
 Choose the one that is most suitable to your need.
 * **AreaChart** - displays quantitative data like a LineChart with the area between axis and the lines filled with colors.
 * **BarChart** - displays categorical data using rectangular bars of proportional length to represent values.